SiliconLabs/wisun_applications/wisun_soc_csmp_agent/Readme.md

 ## Import the Project to Simplicity Studio 5

-If this step is not done already, follow the steps listed under [Add the Wi-SUN applications repository to Simplicity Studio 5](../README.md#add-the-wi-sun-applications-repository-to-simplicity-studio-5) section to create the project using Simplicity Studio.
+If this step is not done already, follow the steps listed under [Add the Wi-SUN applications repository to Simplicity Studio 5](../README.md#add-the-wi-sun-applications-repository-to-simplicity-studio-5) section to add the projects to Simplicity Studio.

 # Start the Example

+## Wi-SUN - SoC CSMP Agent Sample Application

 1. Create the project by following the steps listed under [Create the Wi-SUN applications example projects](../README.md#create-the-wi-sun-applications-example-projects) section.
-2. Build the project and flash it on your board.
+2. Refer to the folder **Vendors/Silabs** on the [CSMP Agent library](https://github.com/CiscoDevNet/csmp-agent-lib) to complete your setup and connect to FND.

+## Wi-SUN - SoC CSMP Agent Skeleton

+1. Create the project by following the steps listed under [Create the Wi-SUN applications example projects](../README.md#create-the-wi-sun-applications-example-projects) section.
+2. In the **project configuration** perspective, select the **Copy Contents** option and click **Finish**.
+This step is very important to build the project successfully.
+3. Generate the project makefiles in Simplicity Studio by following these steps:
+    * Go to the **OVERVIEW** tab in the slcp file perspective.
+    * Scroll down to the end of the *Target and Tool Settings* card and click **Change Target/SDK/Generators**.
+    * In the *CHANGE PROJECT GENERATORS* list, select **GCC Makefile**.
+    * Click Save and wait for Simplicity Studio to generate the project.
-3. Refer to the folder **Vendors/Silabs** on the [CSMP Agent library](https://github.com/CiscoDevNet/csmp-agent-lib) to complete your setup and connect to FND.
+4. Refer to the folder **Vendors/Silabs** on the [CSMP Agent library](https://github.com/CiscoDevNet/csmp-agent-lib) to complete your setup and connect to FND.

 > [!IMPORTANT]
->At the time of writing this guide, the CSMP Agent port to FreeRTOS pull request is still open and not yet approved.
+>At the time of writing this guide, the Silicon Labs EFR32 Wi-SUN platforms support pull request on the [CSMP Agent library](https://github.com/CiscoDevNet/csmp-agent-lib) is still open and not yet approved.
 If you can't find the folder **Vendors/Silabs** on the main branch please check the open pull requests.